ml4scisoc/ml4scisoc.github.io/syllabus/schedule.md

 # Schedule

-We meet in Tyler 108, MW 3-4:15pm.

-This course will proceed in three main parts: overview, deep dives, and wrap up.
+This course will proceed in three main parts: overview, deep dives, and conclusion.

 ## Structure